kaalisandhya/learn-github/README.md

 # learn-github

-This is for tutourial practice based on eduraka's github course. creating a local and remote repositors
+This is for tutorial practice based on eduraka's github course. creating a local and remote repositors
 ,syncing repositors
 ,making changes